Disclosure: Budget Fashionista content contains affiliate links. Learn more.

 Sure, the runway can look like an intimidating place with eccentric styling, wacky outfits and bizarre make-up.
 But beneath the avant garde nature and over-the-top theatrics, the runway is a great place to pick up some inspiration for the season ahead.
 AW15 showcased some seriously wearable looks from cosy shearling jackets to demure dresses.
-We’ve rounded up some of the easiest ways to add the latest catwalk-inspired trends into your fall/winter wardrobe.
+We’ve rounded up some of the easiest ways to add the latest runway looks into your fall/winter wardrobe.

 Shearling, faux fur and thick fluffy fabrics dominated the catwalks this season.
 From the statement shearlings at Lanvin to the maxi-length faux furs at Stella McCartney–this winter, it’s all about wrapping up warm in cozy, textured coats.
 While faux fur stoles and jackets will add a touch of drama to your winter party looks, shearling-lined coats will become your new best friend for off-duty days.